-QoS requirements, and easy to implement.
+This paper has presented a scheduling algorithm for IEEE 802.16 based networks in FDD mode.
+The proposed algorithm is practical, compatible with IEEE QoS requirements, and is easy to implement.
 The purpose of EBSA is to provide a higher transmission priority to service flows with minimum tolerated jitter.
-It provides tight delays guarantees for UGS and rtPS, and minimum bandwidth reservations for nrtPS and BE flows, according to the weighted ratios.
-Simulation results of EBSA show that real-time services, such as VoIP and video, can be supported with very low access delays even during high congestion periods.
-Results found by the simulation model were in good agreement with a simple theoretical model that estimated the maximum number of SS in the UL channel.
-The performance of EBSA with mixed traffic sources, (UGS, rtPS, nrtPS and BE) with channel errors will be further investigated through simulations and theoretical analysis.
+It provides tight delay guarantees for UGS and rtPS, and minimum bandwidth reservations for nrtPS and BE flows, according to the weighted ratios.
+Simulation results of EBSA show that realtime services, such as VoIP and video, can be supported with very low access delays even during high congestion periods.
+Results found by the simulation model were in good agreement with a simple theoretical model that estimated the maximum number of SSs in the UL channel.
+The performance of EBSA with mixed traffic sources (UGS, rtPS, nrtPS and BE) and with channel errors will be further investigated through simulations and theoretical analysis.
 The results of such performance analysis will be provided in future publications.